korrectional/korrectional.github.io/README.md

 If you don't wanna get chased by the government, do some hack boxes.

 [Try hack me](https://tryhackme.com)
 [Hack The Box](https://app.hackthebox.com)

 ## [Oopsie](https://korrectional.github.io/HTB/OopsieHTB.txt)
+This isn't actually a way to solve this box, but more of a technical analysis.